appsmithorg/appsmith-docs/website/docs/reference/datasources/authenticated-api/how-to-integrate-dropbox.md

 ## Configure the query

+These steps show how to set up a query that can upload a file to Dropbox.
+You'll set up the necessary widgets in the next section.

 1. Once your Authenticated API datasource is configured, create a query based on it.
 1. Set the request method to `POST`.
 1. The base URL should already be inherited from the datasource.
 Append `2/files/upload` to the URL.